Last updated on March 9, 2026

 While you do lose access to a lot of the strong mono-white and Orzhov lifegain cards, black supplies enough draining cards to support the theme relatively well.
 Gray Merchant of Asphodel, Blood Artist, and Ayara, First of Locthwain all come to mind as powerful inclusions, and there are many more to discover.

-#7.
+#8.
 Liesa, Shroud of Dusk

 Liesa, Shroud of Dusk

-Liesa, Shroud of Dusk is a 5/5 flying angel with lifelink for five that taxes each player two life whenever they cast a spell, while also slightly dodging the commander tax.
+Liesa, Shroud of Dusk is a 5/5 flying angel with lifelink that taxes each player 2 life whenever they cast a spell, while also slightly dodging the commander tax.
 Unlike most lifegain commanders that give you extra benefits for gaining life or act as a consistent source of lifegain, Liesa works as a way to drain your opponents while mitigating your own life loss in a lifegain-based deck.

 The idea here is you’ll go heavy in the classic Orzhov strategy of life drain.
 Cards like Sheoldred, the Apocalypse, Kambal, Consul of Allocation, and Sanguine Bond all fit in here quite well and make for a fun strategy that sees your opponents’ life go down just about as fast as yours skyrockets.

-#6.
+#7.
 K’rrik, Son of Yawgmoth

 K'rrik, Son of Yawgmoth

-While not explicitly lifegain, I think this commander offers a fresh take on the lifegain theme and directly converts your lifegain into a tangible resource, mana, as opposed to more +1/+1 counters or bonus life.
+While not explicitly lifegain, I think this commander offers a fresh take on the lifegain theme and directly converts your lifegain into a tangible resource (mana) as opposed to more +1/+1 counters or bonus life.
 Lifegain is a traditionally white mechanic, but seeing it in mono-black with such a unique perspective is as interesting as it is exciting to play.

-#5.
+#6.
 Shanna, Purifying Blade

 Shanna, Purifying Blade